EmmanuelMald/MLOps-vehicle-analysis/README.md

 - Autonomy (km/L)

 Based on some parameters such as fuel type, make, basemodel, etc. Allowing to experiment with personalized vehicles and see how each feature might impact on the car autonomy and CO<sub>2</sub> emissions.

+**This model can predict the automony and emissions of some different types of fuel: gasoline, electricity, hydrogen, among others**

 ## Content